“Gushers” and Blowouts

 There are several types of blowout preventers.
 They are often combined into one BOP, such as the one at the left.
 There is an annular BOP at the top.
 Below that are three ram-type BOP’s.

-The blowout preventer is mounted below the drilling derrick, right at the surface of the land, or right on the sea floor.
+The blowout preventer is mounted below the drilling derrick, right at the surface of the land, or on the sea floor for an offshore well.